 Water Quality and Liquid Fertiliser Performance

-Liquid fertilisers, whether organic or synthetic, rely on water to dissolve nutrients and deliver them efficiently to plants.
-Good water quality is essential for ensuring that these nutrients remain in a form that is accessible to plants.
-Whether you’re using a liquid fish emulsion (organic) or a synthetic liquid nitrogen solution, water quality plays a significant role in the fertiliser’s effectiveness.
+Liquid fertilisers, whether organic or synthetic, rely on water to deliver them efficiently to plants.
+Good water quality ensures that these nutrients remain in a form that is accessible to plants.

 How Poor Water Quality Affects Liquid Fertiliser Performance